About Us

 Marie says that to become a paramedic, you’ve got to do it for the right reasons.

-“It’s not about making a name for yourself, it’s about making a difference .
+“It’s not about making a name for yourself, it’s about making a difference.
 You need to be prepared to put in the hard work.

 “It was a fabulous stage in my life and I know I made a difference.
 I had a wonderful career.”

-One-of-a-Kind Street Appeal
+One-of-a kind Street Appeal

-Thanks to you we've been responding to emergencies for 90 years.
+Thanks to you we've been responding to emergencies for 96 years.

-Thanks to you we’ve been responding to emergencies since 1927.
-The generosity of local people has always been incredible, especially on street appeal days.
+The generosity of local people to support our life-saving services has always been incredible, especially on Street Appeal days!
 As volunteers line the streets with buckets in hand, the community has always dug deep and supported their free ambulance service.
 In 1982 our street appeal raised $25,484, a great achievement at the time.

-A Royal Opening
+A Royal opening

 Prince Charles opening our Thorndon Ambulance Station

-Following a tremendous fundraising campaign and regional street appeal the Wellington community pulled together to help with the costs of the new building.
+Following a tremendous fundraising campaign and regional street appeal, the Wellington community pulled together to help with the costs of the new building.
 Thousands of supporters joined the Building’s Appeal and ‘bought a brick’ to make a tangible contribution to their local ambulance station.
 Some of those bricks are still visible in the reception area of Headquarters.

 As with any big move it didn’t all happen at once.
-A Maori ceremony to bless the new Davis Street building was held on 22 December 1993 but the crews, their vehicles and the Control Room (now known as the Communications Centre) didn’t settle into their new home until 26 January 1994.
+A Māori ceremony to bless the new Davis Street building was held on 22 December 1993 but the crews, their vehicles and the Control Room (now known as the Clinical Communications Centre) didn’t settle into their new home until 26 January 1994.
 Thanks to meticulous planning the move happened seamlessly, and if anyone called for an ambulance on moving day they would be none the wiser that their call was now being taken in another building in a different part of town.

-On 8 February 1994, the Service was honoured by having the Prince of Wales visit the building to have a tour of the various departments and meet the staff.
+On 8 February 1994, the Service was honoured by having the Prince of Wales (now King Charles III) visit the building to have a tour of the various departments and meet the staff.
 In front of an audience of 800 invited guests, Prince Charles officially opened the new building by unveiling a commemorative stone, which is located in the entrance foyer next to the bronze plaque of our founder, Sir Charles Norwood.
 The event created the usual media frenzy as with any Royal visit, and was reported in press and television around the world.
 Wellington made its mark!

-Following the Royal opening, the people of the Wellington were invited to look over their proud new Ambulance station, a particularly special occasion for those who had bought a brick towards the building.
+Following the Royal opening, the people of the Wellington were invited to look over their proud new ambulance station, a particularly special occasion for those who had bought a brick towards the building.
 Wellingtonians once again proved themselves as a generous bunch who want to support their free ambulance service.

 Reference: A.W.
 Beasley, Borne Free, 1995